Tejraj0909/hapi-authentication/README.md

 - Run `npm install` to download all the dependencies.
 - Set DB params of your PG server in [knexfile.js](knexfile.js) as per your local setup.
-- Run ` npx knex migrate:latest` for generating the database schema and `node app.js` to run the project.
+- Run `npx knex migrate:latest` for generating the database schema and `node app.js` to run the project.
+- HTTPs is enabled but the SSL Certificate is locally signed.
+So to use postman please go to settings and disable "SSL certificate verification".

 ## Info